piotrdomagalski/ffsqueue/README.md

 Check it with a sample use case here: <http://jsperf.com/ffsqueue>

 Currently, it is faster compared to equivalent use of `Array` in Chromium 22.0 and Opera 12.02 but not in Firefox 16.
-The firefox case still needs to be investigated.
+The Firefox case still needs to be investigated.

 License
 -------